-Smoke roasting wings on your pellet grill is an amazing, delicious and simple way to create a perfect pile of awesome treats.
+Smoke roasting chicken wings on your pellet grill is an amazing, delicious and simple way to create a perfect pile of awesome treats.

 Chicken wings have long been a part of the southern cooking tradition.
-In more recent history wings have risen to the top of the party food chain for their simplicity and ease of preparation.
+In more recent history, wings have risen to the top of the party food chain for their simplicity and ease of preparation.
 They can be enjoyed with a simple spice mix or dipped in a multitude of sauces.

-What is Smoke Roasting?
+What is smoke roasting?

 Most folks out there in the live fire cooking world use smoke roasting to describe roasting with wood or charcoal.
 It’s safe to say they are not that far off base.
-I believe that true smoke roasting requires a bit more of a combining the two methods.
+I believe that true smoke roasting requires a bit more of combining the two methods.
 This is exactly what we’re going to do today.
 True smoke roasting of some chicken wings on you pellet grill!

 Wings can be smoked whole or broken down into parts.
-I like to break mine down into three parts.
-The drumette, the flat and the tip.
+I like to break mine down into three parts: the drumette, the flat and the tip.
 The tips can be kept for some nice chicken stock if you like.

-- a dash of salt,
+- A dash of salt

-- a dash of pepper,
+- A dash of pepper

-- Garlic Mix: consists of 4 parts Kosher salt, 2 parts restaurant grind black pepper and 1 part granulated garlic.
+- Garlic mix (Consists of 4 parts Kosher salt, 2 parts restaurant grind black pepper, and 1 part granulated garlic)

 - Take your pellet grill temperature up to 350°F for the roasting step.
 This high temperature will crisp up the skin and render out the fat that’s in the wings.
 This step will take 30-50 minutes.
-I now that’s a wide gap but BBQ and grilling is more by temperature than time.
+I know that’s a wide gap but BBQ and grilling is more by temperature than time.
 You will want to cook these wings until they have an internal temperature of at least 165°f.
-Be sure you use a good instant read thermometer like a Themapen or thermopop from ThermoWorks!
-I like to take my wings up to 170°-180°.
+I like to take my wings up to 170 to 180 degrees.
 The added temp really helps give a nice texture to the skin.

-Once done you wings are ready to enjoy as is or dressed up with a multitude of sauces.
+- Once done you wings are ready to enjoy as is or dressed up with a multitude of sauces.
 BBQ, teriyaki, Buffalo style and on and on.
 The only limit is your imagination.